 Cloud-console managed endpoint protection solutions.
 The portfolio consists of three products: Antivirus, Antivirus Pro, and Antivirus Pro Plus.
 Antivirus is a full-featured antivirus solution for SMBs; Antivirus Pro additionally includes automatic software updates, data shredding to permanently delete files, and extra security for Exchange and SharePoint servers.
 Antivirus Pro Plus provides additional data and identity protection to secure users and connections in open and public networks.
-The product is available for Windows client, server and macOS.
+The product protects Windows clients, servers and macOS devices.
 There is no mobile device support available.
+A 30-day trial version is available, and the nature of the product means that it would be very quick and easy to test and evaluate.